carpentries/docs.carpentries.org/source/resources/curriculum/lesson-life-cycle.md

 # The Life Cycle of Lessons
+**A note about _Instructors_ and _instructors_:** in most of this handbook we refer to Instructors, capitalised to indicate that this is a certified role within the community i.e. somebody who has completed Carpentries Instructor Training.
+Some of our handbook content about curriculum development makes reference to instructors (without capitalisation), to distinguish between those who teach a workshop but may not yet be certified Instructors.

 The Carpentries community develops lessons as Open Source projects: lessons and their source files are typically available online from the earliest stages of development onwards.
 It can be helpful for visitors to a lesson -- instructors considering teaching it, potential contributors exploring its contents, etc -- and its developers themselves, to be able to quickly identify the development status of a lesson.
 Lesson development is an iterative process, with content and design always subject to evolution and improvement.